Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Evaluation

 \section{Evaluation}

-In this section, we present our experiments including: 1) evaluation on synthetic benchmarks, to investigate the basic effectiveness of HiBO and compare it with related works; 2) a real-world case study of automatic DBMS configuration tuning to demonstrate its performance and practical value on high-dimensional, real-world problems; and 3) a visual analysis of the distribution of resulting partition-score-weighted acquisition function values to validate the behaviours of HiBO.
-The choice of real-world benchmark is discussed in Section \ref{sec:dbms-back}.
+In this section, we present our evaluation experiments including: 1) synthetic benchmarks and 2) a real-world case study of automatic DBMS configuration tuning to comprehensive measure the effectiveness and practical value of HiBO on high-dimensional problems; 3) a comparative visual analysis of HiBO's acquisition function distribution across iterations to validate the behaviours of HiBO; and 4) empirical validation on the scalability of HiBO with respect to increased dimensionality of the search space.